LAST UPDATED: 25th August 2023 by The Editorial Team

-Summary: Learn how to lay a plywood subfloor, lay a subfloor and cut plywood.
+Summary: Step by step guide and video showing how to lay a plywood subfloor, lay a subfloor and cut plywood.

 A subfloor will provide a smooth, level surface upon which to lay a floor covering.
 The type of wood board you use will depend on what the existing floor is made from and the type of floor covering you want to lay.
 The most common form of wooden subfloor is plywood.
 For heavy flooring, such as hard tiles the subfloor should be thick plywood, but for soft flooring (vinyl, carpet and soft tiles) thin plywood or even hardboard with the smooth side facing up will be sufficient.